Welcome back! We’ve made some changes.

 - All in-person programs remain canceled.
 When we can resume in-person library events and programs with reasonable safety, we will make an announcement.

-Is the library offering digital programs?
+Is the library offering digital or at-home programs?

 - Yes!
 We are still actively working on digital programs for you and your family to stay engaged at home.
 Follow us on Facebook, Twitter, and the Scott County Nextdoor feed for virtual storytimes, staff recommendations, and more.
 You can also subscribe to our newsletters to receive information straight to your inbox when they are ready.